mtatton/nbterm/README.md

 ## CHANGELOG

 ```
+minor changes in v.0.1.4 by mtatton
+* added ! keyboard shortcut to go to
+  external editor from command mode
+* when there was a cell edit in
+  external editor the cell didn't
+  refresh
 minor changes to v.0.1.3  by mtatton
 + fixed search function (keys /,n,N)
 minor changes to v.0.1.2  by mtatton